May 2021 Agenda—Seward, Nebraska (CUNE Faculty Cohort)

 As educators, we all know how hard it is to keep up with the needs of students.
 TEC21 recognizes the extra effort it takes to learn, stretch and grow to provide Technology Enriched Classrooms.
-We applaud every school who has given the green light to allow teachers to participate in our workshops, and every teacher who has stepped outside his or her comfort zone to be vigorously challenged.
+We applaud every principal who has given the green light to allow teachers to participate in our workshops, and every teacher who has stepped outside his or her comfort zone to be vigorously challenged.
 Our goal with you is a contagious classroom full of motivated students.

 You have earned this badge.
 We have provided it in two sizes each for school administrators and teachers.
 We hope you’ll proudly display it on your school website, personal classroom website, and your email signature.

 Thank you for making a TEC21 classroom a badge of honor.

 Serving Him with you,